scolecite/mica-gd355/lectures/w7-object.md

   size: 20
 };
 ```
-Be careful with the placement of commas, colons and semi-colons.
-Then, we can access each property with the dot notation:
+Then, we can access each property with the dot notation.
+Be careful that you do not make a typing error with the placement of commas, colons and semi-colons:

 ```js
 ellipse(ball.x, ball.y, ball.size, ball.size);